 What tests actually measure

 The most common approach to Lyme testing is a two-step process.
-First, an ELISA (enzyme-linked immunosorbent assay) screens for antibodies to Borrelia.
-If that comes back positive or borderline, a Western blot is then run to look for specific bands of antibody response.
+First, an ELISA screens for antibodies to Borrelia.
+If that comes back positive or borderline, a Western blot is run to look for specific bands of antibody response.

 Why results can miss the picture

-Several factors can lead to results that do not reflect the clinical picture accurately.
-These are not failures of the patient — they are known limitations of the testing methodology.
+Several specific factors lead to results that do not reflect the clinical picture.
+These are not failures of the patient — they are documented limitations of the testing methodology.

 - A negative early result does not rule out infection